ROCm/hipBLASLt/docs/installation.rst

 - `Lapack <https://github.com/Reference-LAPACK/lapack-release>`_,  Lapack itself brings a dependency on a fortran compiler
 - `googletest <https://github.com/google/googletest>`_

 Googletest and Lapack are not easy to install.
-Many distros don't provide a googletest package with pre-compiled libraries and the Lapack packages don't have the necessary ``cmake`` config files for ``cmake`` to configure linking the ``cblas`` library. hipBLASLt provides a ``cmake`` script that builds the above dependencies from source.
+Many distros don't provide a googletest package with precompiled libraries and the Lapack packages don't have the necessary ``cmake`` config files for ``cmake`` to configure linking the ``cblas`` library. hipBLASLt provides a ``cmake`` script that builds the above dependencies from source.
 This is an optional step; you can provide your own builds of these dependencies and help ``cmake`` find them by setting the ``CMAKE_PREFIX_PATH`` definition.
 The following is a sequence of steps to build dependencies and install them to the ``cmake`` default ``/usr/local``.

 One-time optional step
 ~~~~~~~~~~~~~~~~~~~~~~~~~